 Kirk Read, Ph.D Princeton University

-In collaboration with colleagues and students over his 29-year career at Bates he has developed a course in oral French that follows the adventures of a fictional North African heroine, Marie Malika d’Alger–an endeavor that combines his interests in language, culture and theatre.
-In 2019, he engaged a small group of students in an intense short-term redesign course with six students and is converting the text into an Open Educational Resource available to Bates students and soon to the general public.
-Professor Read has led both semester-long and short term study trips to Nantes, France, most recently in the Fall of 2011.
+In collaboration with colleagues and students over his 32-year career at Bates, Professor Read has developed a course in oral French that follows the adventures of a fictional North African heroine, Marie Malika d’Alger–an endeavor that combines his interests in language, culture and theatre.
+In 2019, he engaged a small group of students in an intense short-term redesign course and converted the text into an Open Educational Resource available to Bates students and soon to the general public.
+Professor Read has led both semester-long and short-term study trips to Nantes, France.
 From 2013-2016, he served as Associate Dean of the Faculty; previously he had served as Chair of the Bates Arts Collaborative, Chair of the Department of French and Francophone Studies, and Chair of the Division of Humanities.
-He co-chairs the faculty writing committee this year, and serves as the director of new faculty development.
-In the winter of 2018, Professor Read was recruited for Bates’s main stage production of Angels in America in the role of Roy Cohn; this reinvigorated the theatrical emphasis in his teaching as well, and he plans to offer French Drama in Performance on a regular basis.
-In the fall of 2019, he will teach his theatre-based oral French class and a literature course on childhood in North Africa.
+He has served on numerous search committees for senior staff and has a long-standing affiliation with Writing at Bates.

 Teaching (course selection)